SalusaSecondus/CryptoGotchas/README.md

 Now, X.509 Certificates aren't cryptography any more than a car is an engine.
 But just as people who are experts with engines will spend a lot of time worrying about and fixing cars, so too will cryptographers (unfortunately) need to deal with X.509 Certificates.
 Here are just a *few* of many gotchas related to these horrors.
 As always, if you actually need to work with them, you should read the specification ([RFC 5280](https://tools.ietf.org/html/rfc5280) and many others).

 * X.509 Certificates are *supposed* to be [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) encoded [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One), but most systems will happily accept any (semi-)valid [BER](https://en.wikipedia.org/wiki/X.690#BER_encoding) encoding.
 This means these technically invalid certificates will almost always work, except with they don't.
   (ASN.1 is a nightmare in itself.
 Truthfully, I have a soft spot in my heart for it because I think that it fills a really useful function.
 But I also enjoy Perl and C++, so perhaps my taste is questionable.
-Two of the best resources for dealing with ASN.1 are [A Layman's Guide to a Subset of ASN.1, BER, and DER](http://luca.ntop.org/Teaching/Appunti/asn1.html) and the [ASN.1 JavaScript decoder](https://lapo.it/asn1js/).
+Three of the best resources for dealing with ASN.1 are [A Layman's Guide to a Subset of ASN.1, BER, and DER](http://luca.ntop.org/Teaching/Appunti/asn1.html), [A Warm Welcome to ASN.1 and DER](https://letsencrypt.org/docs/a-warm-welcome-to-asn1-and-der/), and the [ASN.1 JavaScript decoder](https://lapo.it/asn1js/).
 They have both saved me more than once.)
 * There is nothing special about a root certificate.
 All that makes a certificate a "root" certificate is that its key is saved some place safe and tagged as "a root of trust."
   * Notice that I say "key" here.
 Commonly the key is the real the root of trust and the "root certificate" is just convenient way to package the key.
   * Roots don't need to be self-signed